hollie/tailscale-caddy-proxy/README.md

      - tailscale_proxy_example
 ```

 Run `docker-compose up` and visit the link that is printed in the terminal to authenticate the machine to your Tailscale network.
-Disable key expiry via the Tailscale settings page for this host and you are all set!
+Disable key expiry via the Tailscale settings page for this host and restart the containers with `docker compose up -d`.

+All set!